-WNC’s Higher Education in Prison (HEP) Program provides access to higher education and workforce education for the underserved population of incarcerated men at Warm Springs and Northern Nevada Correctional Centers in order to help reduce recidivism, increase prosocial behaviors, break the cycle of poverty, and provide hope for a second chance in life.
+WNC’s Higher Education in Prison (HEP) Program provides access to higher education and workforce education for the under-served population of incarcerated men at Warm Springs and Northern Nevada Correctional Centers.
+The HEP program’s vision follows the college’s vision: To be an integral and innovative educational partner fostering equity and a life of learning in an inclusive environment for the evolving, diverse communities we serve.
+The program strives to always be student-centered, inquiry-driven, and data-informed and provide effective educational pathways for students.
+Investments in higher education in prison help reduce recidivism, increase prosocial behaviors, break the cycle of poverty, and provide hope for a second chance in life.

 As of Spring 2020, WNC serves more than 140 students at Warm Springs Correctional Center (WSCC) and Northern Nevada Correctional Center (NNCC).
 WNC’s HEP program is unique in the state because we serve a larger number of students with a wider variety of sentence lengths and who are able to pursue Associate degrees as well as certificates of achievement and/or industry skills certifications.